republik/plattform/components/editor/modules/figure/docs.md

   - `types`, array of slate types
 - `unwrap`, bool, unwrap figure until is a child of document when selected
 - `wrap`, slate type string, ensure figure is wrapped in block with this type
-- `cover`, bool, default true, applicable if it's the first children of the document

 ## Example: Float Sizes